 Hexx 5 Safety Certificates:

-There are a number of other basic features, including removable and washable lining and an easy to secure Double D chin strap.
-There is also a neat, removable dust filter to help keep ventilation to an optimum during off road riding.
+There are several other basic features, including removable and washable lining and an easy to secure Double D chin strap.
+There is also a neat, removable dust filter to help keep ventilation to an optimum during off-road riding.

 Airoh Twist Features:

 Airoh Twist Safety Certificates: